murphycj/AGFusion/README.md

 # Annotate Gene Fusion (AGFusion)
-Python package that visualizes and annotates gene fusions.
-Currently, the software can only visualize the PFAM domains of in-frame gene fusions.
-The software can also output fasta files of the predicted cDNA, CDS, and protein sequences resulting from fusion of all combinations of transcripts.
+For a given gene fusion, AGFusion will predict the cDNA, CDS, and protein sequences resulting from fusion of all combinations of transcripts and save them to fasta files.
+AGFusion can also plot the protein domain architecture of the fusion transcripts.
+Currently, only PFAM domains are used to annotate gene fusions.
+CDS and protein sequences are only outputted for fusions that can form a protein.

 # Example Usage